cybercongress/go-cyber/docs/cyberd.md

 ## Economic protection is `smith`

 About private knowledge on relevance.
+Explain the difference between private cyberlinks and private relevance machines.

+The plan for learning the beast.
+How to index ipfs, wiki, bitcoin and ethereum?

 ## Ability to evolve is `darwin`